peterhinch/micropython-mqtt/NO_NET.md

 V0.2 Aug 2017

-Has a minor API change: added `clean` element to `net_local.py`.
-Now uses the `resilient` MQTT library so ESP8266 reboots should occur only in the event that the ESP crashes (hopefully never).
+Now uses the `resilient` MQTT library.
+ESP8266 reboots no longer occur routinely, happening only in the event of ESP8266 failure.
+The `resilient` library has some significant bugfixes.

-V0.1 June 2017
-At the time of writing the code is best described as being of beta quality.
-Testing has been done with a local broker and iot.eclipse.org.
-SSL is untested.
-If anyone is in a position to test this I would welcome a report.
-Please raise an issue - including to report a positive outcome :).
+**API Changes**

+User coros which access the API should be started in the user start coro and should have provision to quit if the ESP8266 fails: see `pb_simple.py`.

+The file `net_local.py` now has added `clean` and `debug` elements to the `INIT` tuple.
+Existing users will need to append these.

+**Test status**

 Testing was performed using a Pyboard V1.0 as the host.
 The following boards have run as ESP8266 targets: Adafruit Feather Huzzah, Adafruit Huzzah and WeMos D1 Mini.

-Originally written when the ESP8266 firmware was error-prone it has substantial provision for error recovery.
-Much of the code deals with events like blocked sockets, ESP8266 crashes and WiFi and broker outages.
-The underlying stability of MicroPython on the ESP8266 is now excellent, but wireless networking remains vulnerable to error conditions such as radio frequency interference or the host moving out of range of the access point.
+Testing was performed using a local broker and a public one.

+I have had no success with SSL/TLS.
+This may be down to inexperience on my part so if anyone can test this I would welcome a report.
+Please raise an issue - including to report a positive outcome :).

 # Contents